pedroCollogno/DTYProject2/USER_MANUAL.md

-# Thales AI Demonstrator User Manual!
+# Thales AI Demonstrator User Manual

 ## Getting Started

 First of all, start up the app using the `start` script.
-Then, to get to the app, just open a browser on http://localhost:4200/
+Then, to get to the app, just open a browser on http://localhost:4200/.

 You should get a view like this :